 This was The Beatles’ final studio album, although it was released after “Let It Be.”
 As far as farewells go, few are better than this one.

-This is also a lush-sounding record, filled with humor and with throwaway songs that are better than most singles released by bands of the same era.
+This is also a lush-sounding record, filled with humor and throwaway songs that are better than most singles released by bands of the same era.
+I believe this to be the best Beatles album and you can quote me on (in polite company).

 Instead, it’s a joyous affair.
 Even more, perhaps than “The White Album,” this is The Beatles’ record that is the most far-reaching in terms of styles being used.